The Full Step-By-Step Guide About How To Dissolve A Limited Company – Free Checklist

 There are several options when it comes to dissolving your business.
 Make sure you know your them before deciding.

-For a solvent company, you can voluntarily strike off your company from the register or start a member’s voluntary liquidation (MVL).
-Typically speaking, getting your company voluntarily struck off the register is the cheapest and easiest option to go for, as it only involves filling out a form and taking any retained profits as a dividend.
+Typically speaking, getting your business voluntarily struck off the register is the cheapest and easiest option to go for, as it only involves filling out a form and taking any retained profits as a dividend.

-On the other hand, an MVL may be a better value option from a tax perspective if your profits are more than £25,000.
+On the other hand, an MVL may be a better value option from a tax perspective if your profits are higher.
 This is when a company is closed down, with all remaining assets distributed to shareholders as cash.
-These profits are only subject to capital gain tax, which could be lowered to 10% if you qualify for an entrepreneur’s relief.

 If you choose to do an MVL, you must appoint and pay for a licensed insolvency practitioner to manage the process.
 This process can also take up to 12 months to complete, so if you need the profits sooner rather than later, you might want to consider a voluntary strike-off instead.